pbindustries/Personal-Site-Prod/README.md

 * Center form title text
 * Lightgallery - https://github.com/sachinchoolur/lightGallery
 * Change Nav-bar layout so profile options are seperate from the rest of the options
+* Configure docker
+* Set up AWS
+* Activate one.com site hosting and use given url
+* Make footer look more like the rest of the template
+* Improve Nav-bar and Footer
+* Integrate projects
+* Add direct social media messaging on contact form
+* Add style to resource and project lists
+* Improve form appearance
+* Add specific username to profile page
+* Improve the appearance of the link section on the profile page